 How It Works

-After an initial review of all submissions, a select number of abstracts will be selected for presentation during the MedTox Shark Tank at the 2020 ACMT Annual Scientific Meeting in New York City, NY on March 13-15, 2020.
+After an initial review of all submissions, a select number of abstracts will be selected for presentation during the MedTox Shark Tank at the 2021 ACMT Virtual Annual Scientific Meeting on April 14-16, 2021.

 The presentations will be made to a panel of senior medical toxicology faculty in an environment geared towards constructive comments and feedback.
-The panel will select the top two presentations and award each $1500 towards travel to present their research results as a poster, moderated poster, lightning oral or platform at either the 2021 or 2022 ACMT Annual Scientific Meeting.
+The panel will select the top two presentations and award each $1500 towards travel to present their research results as a poster, moderated poster, lightning oral or platform at either the 2022 or 2023 ACMT Annual Scientific Meeting (Which will hopefully be in-person!
+But if not, we’ll be flexible about reserving the travel award for a future year).
 REMEMBER: the award is to fund the travel not the project itself.

-The MedTox Shark Tank FIT Research Forum provides many benefits to the trainee including:
+The MedTox Shark Tank Research Forum provides many benefits to the trainee including:

 - Public speaking experience